Skip to main content

 • SSH access to all nodes

-The Modern Homelab Kit has higher complexity and resource requirements than the Base Kit.
-If you only need a single local server, use the Base Kit instead.
+The Modern Homelab Kit requires both cloud and local infrastructure.
+If you only need a single environment (local or cloud), use the Base Kit instead.

 Architecture deep dive